mahaliahr/research-notes/src/site/notes/published/the-effects-of-neoliberalism-on-higher-education.md

 dg-publish: true
 permalink: /published/the-effects-of-neoliberalism-on-higher-education/
 noteIcon: ''
-title: >-
-  _'The neoliberalisation of higher education is linked to many examples of psychological, social, and bodily harms and deprivations, including the absence of the basic decencies of health
 visibility: public
 description: >-
   _'The neoliberalisation of higher education is linked to many examples of